 Nannies and families - Learning to work together at home

-Working alongside each other in such a stressful time is going to see many nanny/ family relationships tested.
+Learning to work together in the same space during such a stressful time is going to see many nanny/ family relationships tested.
 Here are some tips around the conversations and strategies that will help everyone establish the new norm!

 As social distancing and quarantine rules become more clear, many employees are being asked to work remotely from home.
 As a result, organisations take steps to ensure that employees stay connected during this time of social (physical) distancing, parents and nannies are about to be more connected than ever before.
 While many nannies have worked alongside families in the home, it’s rare as it can be hard to navigate the logistics and emotions that come with working in close proximity.
 This means nannies and families are going to have to navigate this transition through proactive, professional, and honest conversations.